The David A. Pels Homelessness Prevention Fund

 In addition to work on behalf of his clients, David contributed his time to the greater legal community.
 As a member of the Connecticut Bar Association (CBA) Pro Bono Committee, David promoted pro bono support and involvement by the private bar and developed training materials and sample pleadings to encourage pro bono participation through CBA programs such as the Law Works for People project.
 He provided training on housing issues to legal services attorneys, the CBA, state and local government agencies, and non-profit groups.
-And he was a founding member of the Connecticut Legal Services Staff Association; President of the Neighborhood Legal Services Staff Association, and is a current member of the Greater Hartford Legal Aid Attorneys Union.
+He was a founding member of the Connecticut Legal Services Staff Association, President of the Neighborhood Legal Services Staff Association, and a member of the Greater Hartford Legal Aid Attorneys Union.
 David was a longtime supporter of the Connecticut Bar Foundation, serving as a James W. Cooper Fellow since 2007 and regularly participating as a judge for the Foundation’s annual Essay Contest.

 In 2016, David received the Charles J. Parker Award from the CBA for his “deep and abiding interest in and dedication to the delivery of legal services to the disadvantaged in Connecticut.”
 David was appointed by Governor Malloy to the Connecticut Advisory Committee on Housing Matters, having been a regular attendee at the Committee’s meetings for over twenty years.